An Adaptive Optimizer for Measurement-Frugal Variational Algorithms: Adaptive Shot Noise optimizer

 where $s_i$ is the suggested number of shots for the estimation of the $i$-th partial derivative.
 Note that \eqref{eq:gain_per_shot} is an adaptation of \eqref{eq:expected_gain} to our setting.

 In analogy with the CANS approach (see \eqref{eq:CANS}), we estimate the number of shots that maximizes \eqref{eq:gain_per_shot} with

+As with CANS, we again note that this formalism is only valid if $\alpha<2/L$.
 The idea now is to update each parameter with a gradient-descent step, where each partial derivative is estimated with its individual optimal number of shots.
 However, empirically those parameters that are close to a local optimal value (hence have a small expected gain) require a large number of shots, while parameters that are far from convergence (and hence usually have a large expected gain) require a small number of shots.
 We therefore restrict our algorithm to not take more shots for any partial derivative than a cap we will call $s_{\max}$.
 We take $s_{\max}$ to be the number of shots needed in order to estimate the partial derivative for the parameter $\theta_{i_{\max}}$, where $i_{\max}$ is the index associated with highest expected gain per shot.
 In other words:

 and we impose $s_i\leq s_{\max}$ for all partial derivatives.